-The Communication Program provides students with a foundation that is responsive to the distinctive emerging media of the 21st century and prepares them for a career in a wide range of fields, including cultural and civic affairs, government and public administration, health-related services, corporate communication, education, human resources, law, advertising, marketing, public relations, media, and publishing or advanced study in communication, business, political science, journalism, and law.
+The Communication Program provides students with a foundation that is responsive to the needs of the 21st century and prepares them for a career in a wide range of fields, including cultural and civic affairs, government and public administration, health-related services, corporate communication, social media, education, human resources, advertising, marketing, public relations, media and publishing or advanced study in communication, business, political science, journalism, and law.

-“I chose communications because of my passion for writing.
+“I chose communication because of my passion for writing.
 While studying communications, I have come across many opportunities to develop my writing skills, and have begun laying a path to my future.”

 - KC Proctor